 After the Debian installation finishes, close the display window.

-In the VM’s expanded section click Power Off to stop the new VM.
+Remove the device.
+In the expanded section for the VM, click Power Off to stop the new VM.

-The grub file does not run when you start the VM.
-This can be done manually after each start.
+The grub file does not run when you start the VM, you can do this manually after each start.
 At the shell prompt:

 Close the display window